-The Australian Harmonized Export Commodity Classification (AHECC) is designed for use by exporters, customs brokers and freight forwarders in the classification of goods when providing export declarations to the Australian Customs Service, and to assist users interpret export statistics published by the Australian Bureau of Statistics (ABS).
+The Australian Harmonized Export Commodity Classification (AHECC) is designed for use by exporters, customs brokers and freight forwarders in the classification of goods when providing export declarations to the Department of Immigration and Border Protection, and to assist users interpret export statistics published by the Australian Bureau of Statistics (ABS).

 The classification is based on the six digit international Harmonized Commodity Description and Coding System (HS) developed by the World Customs Organization (WCO) for describing internationally traded goods.
 The ABS extends the six digit international HS by two digits to provide a finer level of detail to meet Australian statistical requirements (Statistical codes).

-Between the major HS reviews, the ABS implements minor updates to the statistical codes of the AHECC on 1 January and 1 July each year.
-These minor updates result from the evaluation of requests from users of export statistics for additions or changes to commodity information.
-Information on how requests can be submitted, and are assessed, is available from Information paper: International Trade Classification Feasibility Studies, 2001 (cat. no. 5499.0.55.001).
+Between the major HS reviews, the ABS implements minor updates to the statistical codes of the AHECC.
+These minor updates usually result from legislative changes, or, less frequently, from the evaluation of requests from users of export statistics for additions or changes to commodity information.
+Information on how requests can be submitted, and are assessed, is available from Information Paper: International Trade Classification Feasibility Studies, 2001 (cat. no. 5499.0.55.001).

 The AHECC is only available electronically in Excel spreadsheet format.
 The AHECC is presented in a number of tabs, as follows:

 Table 1 AHECC Summary of Classification Codes and Abbreviations with separate worksheets for:

 1.4 FOB Currency Codes

 Table 2 Key of Changes with separate worksheets for:

 2.1 Correspondences between iterations of the AHECC – presented in both ‘new to old’ and ‘old to new’ formats.
 The correspondences are presented both from old to new and from new to old.